ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ### What is the Verse Developer browser extension?

 The Verse Developer browser extension is a tool for developers who are adding customised capabilities to IBM Verse.
 The tool allows an application to be registered with IBM Verse, where each application contains a set of customised capabilities.
 One or more applications can be registered using the tool.
 Each application can contain one or more extensions.
 In this tutoiral we will have a look at 2 of the possible types of extensions, templated links and widgets.
-For more info on types of extensions take a look at the [refence documentation](../reference/reference.html).
+To get a full list of the extension points supported by IBM Verse please go [here](../reference/reference.html#verse-extension-points).

 1. Simple Link (type = com.ibm.appreg.ext.simpleLink)
 2. Widget (type = com.ibm.verse.ext.widget)

-Each Widget can contribute one or more actions to the Verse UI which are displayed in IBM Verse as either a button or a link.

 Extensions can be contributed to the following parts of the IBM Verse user interface (surrounded by a red border in the pictures):